Refer to Oregon Revised Statues

 The Answer will state either that the DA's office has no objection to the Motion, or if there is an objection, the Answer will set out the specific reasons for the objection.

-• If the DA objects or if the victim has been notified the hearing will remain as set.
+If the DA objects or if the victim requests a hearing, the court will set a hearing date and time.

-• If the DA does not object, the hearing will be automatically cancelled, and the defendant will not need to appear.
+If the DA does not object, the defendant will not need to appear.

 The Circuit Court judge will make a decision on your motion.